Where to Visit in Cornwall with kids

 Courtesy of The Royal Cornwall Museum Website

-Right in the heart of our only city, Truro’s Royal Cornwall Museum is a great way to spend a cloudy day.
+Right in the heart of our only city, Truro’s Royal Cornwall Museum is a great way to spend a rainy day in Cornwall with kids.
 With plenty of exhibits to explore, an arts & crafts shop, and a Café, there’s plenty to do.
 It’s free to enter all year around.
 Why not head off and explore the city afterwards?
 You should also check out Truro Cathedral which also has free entry!

 5. Climb the Cheesewring on Bodmin Moor